VoltedSwitch/Check-List/README.md

 # Interactive Checklist ✅

-A simple Python-based checklist application that allows users to add, remove, check, uncheck, insert, and clear things while simultaneously viewing their checklist!
+A simple Python-based checklist application that allows users to add, remove, check, uncheck, insert, and clear their checklist while simultaneously viewing their checklist!

 ## Features ✨
 - Add things to the checklist